 The Conditions section of the Create Primer Pairs dialog allows you to specify the initial salt concentration, which affects the calculation of predicted melting temperature.
+This section is minimized by default and can be expanded by clicking on the small arrow to the left of Conditions.

-By default, the salt concentration is 50.0 mM.
+By default, the Salt concentration is 50.0 mM.
 This value may be adjusted to correspond to actual experimental conditions.

-Learn about "Primer Characteristics" settings
+Primer Characteristics settings:

 The Primer Characteristics section of the Create Primer Pairs dialog enables you to limit your search for primers based on primer length, target melting temperature, and primer interactions at the 3' end.
 You also have the option to avoid known repetitive sequences that are likely to cause mispriming.
+This section is minimized by default and can be expanded by clicking on the small arrow to the left of Primer Characteristics.

-- Primer length minimum defines the minimum acceptable primer length.
-Primers must be at least this length (in bp) in order to be considered for selection. - Primer length maximum defines the maximum acceptable primer length.
-Primers must not exceed this length (in bp) in order to be considered for selection.
+• Primer length minimum defines the minimum acceptable primer length.
+Primers must be at least this length (in bp) in order to be considered for selection.

-- Target Tm defines the target primer melting temperature.
+- Primer length maximum defines the maximum acceptable primer length.
+Primers must not exceed this length (in bp) in order to be considered for selection. - Target Tm defines the target primer melting temperature.
 SeqBuilder Pro will attempt to locate primers as close to this value as possible. - 3' pentamer stability defines the threshold for pentamer stability at the 3' end of the primer.